trent-s/benchmarkxla/contrib/README.md

 This is work in progress.
 I strongly suggest carefully reviewing output for errors or warnings.
+At this point it is safe to assume everything is broken.

 ```
 docker run --gpus all -it  --rm   gcr.io/tpu-pytorch/xla:nightly_3.8_cuda_11.8